 Tonal also uses real-time data monitoring to evaluate the quality of each rep and decreases the level of resistance if you’re struggling.
 The device records your reps, sets, power, volume, range of motion and the time you worked out under tension, which allows you to track your progress over time.

-A number of well-known athletes have invested in Tonal, including:
+A number of well-known athletes have personally invested in Tonal, including:

 — NBA stars LeBron James and Stephen Curry.